 Realize that we proved something stronger here; a free R module cannot map onto a free R module of larger rank, just as a vector space cannot map onto a larger vector space.
 Using the very same proof, a free R module cannot embed in a free R module of lesser rank, just as a vector space cannot fit inside a smaller vector space.
 Build the extended map e on vector spaces as above, and show that it remains injective.
 Let x be a sum of fractions from various components of Fj, having a common denominator d.
 Multiply through by d, and find something in Rj that maps to 0.
 This contradicts the assumption that e was originally injective on Rj.

 If the module homomorphism is injective, j is no larger than k.
 If the module homomorphism is surjective, j is no smaller than k.
 If the free modules are isomorphic, j = k.
 This mirrors the corresponding theorems for vector spaces, and it applies even if j or k are infinite.
+Every module M is the homomorphic image of some free module F. Let the set S generate M, even if S is every element of M, and let F be a free module whose basis elements correspond to the generators in S. This correspondence defines the module homomorphism.
+That is, x in F maps to x in S, and the map on F follows from there.

 The kernel is all the elements of F that map to 0, and as expected, this is a submodule of F.